LibOps/docs/docs/development/cli.md

 ### backup

 Running `libops backup` will backup the database for your LibOps environment.
-For example you could backup the production database by running
+For example you could backup the production database by running:

 ```
 libops backup -e production